-Candidacy is the point in the program where the faculty reviews the coursework a student has completed and determines if the student is prepared academically and personally (i.e., in disposition) to continue on to the advanced courses of the program.
-When the student has fulfilled all requirements to be considered for candidacy, (see "Admission to Candidacy" below) members of the graduate faculty meet to conduct a candidacy evaluation.
+Candidacy is the point in the program where the faculty reviews the coursework a student has completed and determines if the student is prepared academically and personally (i.e., in disposition) to continue to the advanced courses of the program (i.e., practicum and internship).
+When the student has fulfilled all requirements to be considered for candidacy, (see "Admission to Candidacy" below) members of the graduate faculty meet at the end of the semester prior to the practicum/internship sequence to conduct a candidacy evaluation.

 During this evaluation, a student's progress toward meeting the requirements for admission to candidacy will be reviewed.
 Academic performance, awareness of and behavior consistent with the APA ethical principles and accepted standards of professional responsibility, and interpersonal skill (as it relates to the student's ability to function as a professional) are the broad areas to be evaluated.
 Course grades, faculty observations, and any other relevant data will be considered.

 If the student's progress in all three areas is adequate, the faculty may recommend that the student be admitted to candidacy.
 Admission to candidacy reflects the program faculty's belief that the student is likely to complete the degree program and is a prerequisite to being considered eligible for the master's degree.
-In addition, a student may not sit for the comprehensive examination or register for practicum until he/she is admitted to candidacy.
+In addition, a student may not sit for the comprehensive examination or register for practicum until they are admitted to candidacy.

 The Graduate Advisor, Clinical Coordinator and Program Coordinator will review with the candidacy course evaluations with the student.
 Signed originals will be placed in the student's file.
 The student may request a copy of the evaluations and summary of the candidacy decision.
 Students are encouraged to discuss any questions they have about candidacy evaluations with the Program Coordinator and with individual faculty members whose comments they may wish clarified.